SiyaKumari/Ag-Grid-React/README.md

 # Ag-Grid-React
-It is implementation of Ag grid and its sowm functionalities.
+It is implementation of Ag grid and its functionalities.